RetoKrummenacher/GCsnap/README.md

 All information is stored in detailed, human and machine-readable files, and customable publication-ready figures.

-## User Survey

-If you use GCsnap for your research, we would very much appreciate your feedback so that we can further improve or extend its functionalities to better meet your needs.

-We are conducting a survey and would very much appreciate your feedback and suggestions.
-You can participate by following this link: https://docs.google.com/forms/d/e/1FAIpQLSd2MaUpyz_45wNOKmF0AynSFA8OZl68vrRw-i0iIJBA2TzF3Q/viewform?usp=sf_link

-Although you need a google account and will be asked to provide an email address, *responses will be anonymous* and we will not collect this information.

 Thank you for using and showing interest on GCsnap!

 ## Dependencies

-GCsnap is written in Python 3.7 and should run on Python 3.x.
-It was tested on Python 3.7 and 3.8.
-It requires mostly core Python modules and only five external packages are required:
+GCsnap is written in Python 3.11.
+It was tested on Python 3.11.
+It requires mostly core Python modules and some external packages:
   - Biopython
   - Bokeh
+  - Matplotlib
   - Networkx
-  - PaCMAP
+  - PaCMAP (requires Numba which requires NumPy)
   - Scikit-learn
+  - Pandas
+  - Rich
+  - Urllib3 and Requests
+  - Jinja2

-For detailed requirements, check ```requirements.txt```.
+For detailed requirements including working versions, check ```pyproject.toml```.

-Additionally, GCsnap relies on a local installation of BLASTp and PsiBlast (versions 2.4.0+ and above) and MMseqs.
+Additionally, GCsnap relies on a local installation of MMseqs or for Windows users, the static binary available here: https://mmseqs.com/latest/

 ## Installation

 ### Installing from Source

-Download the zip archive or clone the repository with git:
+Clone the repository with git, create a Conda environment and install:

 ```
 # To download